MVP-Labs/data-token/README.md

 ### play with it

 You first need to deploy dt-contracts to the Alaya private chain, refer to [Deployment Tutorial](https://github.com/ownership-labs/dt-contracts).
-Then set up the config.ini in the DataToken directory (e.g., artifacts_path and address_file), and modify the accounts in the test files, e.g., using the four private keys provided by ganache-cli。
+Then set up the config.ini in the DataToken directory (e.g., artifacts_path and address_file), and modify the accounts in the test files, e.g., using the four private keys provided by ganache-cli.

 Run the following commands:
 ```